wp-plugins/amr-users/readme.txt

 = How often is the calendar checked for new events? =

-Specify in the cache parameter a value in hours.
+Specify in the admin  menu configuration a refresh period or cache value in hours.
 Loading calendars too frequently can get your server banned, so use your best judgment when setting this value.
+The cache will refresh using the same filename.
+If cached file is older than the cache value on the next request, then it will get the file again.
+It will also refresh the file if the refresh icon is clicked on the calendar page.

 = Why aren't my events showing up correctly? =